Lymah123/100-days-of-code/daily-journal.md

 Day 16: 16/04/25

 Today, I worked on the feedback I received on the bitcoinfuzz repository, and I requested for a new review.

+Day 17: 17/04/25

+Today, I worked on my personal (Java)project, added a feature.
+I pushed it to GitHub